OurMachinery/themachinery-books/the_machinery_book/src/gameplay_coding/ecs/how_entites_can_interact.md

 To start this transformation, we should have a quick look at the first principle of *Data-Oriented Design*:

 > Data is not the problem domain.
-For some, it would seem that data-oriented design is the antithesis of most other programming paradigms because the data-oriented design is a technique that does not readily allow the problem domain to enter into the software so readily.
+For some, it would seem that data-oriented design is the antithesis of most other programming paradigms because data-oriented design is a technique that does not readily allow the problem domain to enter into the software so readily.
 It does not recognize the concept of an object in any way, as data is consistent without meaning […] The data-oriented design approach doesn’t build the real-world problem into the code.
-This could be seen as a failing of the data-oriented approach by veteran object-oriented developers, as many examples of the success of object-oriented design come from being able to bring human concepts to the machine.
+This could be seen as a failure of the data-oriented approach by veteran object-oriented developers, as many examples of the success of object-oriented design come from being able to bring human concepts to the machine.
 In this middle ground, a solution can be written in this language that is understandable by both humans and computers.
 The data-oriented approach gives up some of the human readability by leaving the problem domain in the design document but stops the machine from having to handle human concepts at any level by just that same action — [Data Oriented Design Book Chapter 1.2](http://www.dataorienteddesign.com/)